nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 i/200000 r/Medium s/5000`
 * `Add n/Betsy Crowe t/friend i/0 r/High e/betsycrow@example.com a/Newgate Prison p/1234567 s/0`

-### Listing all persons : `list`
+#### 4.1.3 Listing all clients : `list`

-Shows a list of all persons in the client list.
+Shows a list of all clients in the client list.

 Format: `list`

-### Editing a person : `edit`
+#### 4.1.4 Editing a client : `edit`

-Edits an existing person in the list of clients.
+Edits an existing client in the list of clients.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [i/YEARLY_INCOME] [r/RISK_APPETITE] [s/MONTHLY_SAVINGS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3,…​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the client’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+#### 4.1.5 Locating clients by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds clients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`